How Brazil's 'devastation bill' puts Amazon at risk of deforestation

 How does the law change Brazil's environmental licensing process?

-The latest form of the law maintains a fast-track special licensing process for projects deemed "strategic" by the government.
+The legislation includes a fast-track special licensing process for projects deemed "strategic" by the government.
 Those may now be appraised within a one-year deadline.

-Among the sections that Lula vetoed was a "self-licensing process" that allowed companies to obtain permits for medium-impact projects by filling out an online form and declaring their commitments to meet environmental requirements.
+The new law also establishes a "self-licensing process" that allows companies to obtain permits for medium-impact projects by filling out an online form and declaring their commitments to meet environmental requirements.

 Who backs the bill, and who opposes it?